Your preferred comprehensive health insurance and well-being partner.

 The first step in managing stress is identifying its sources.
 Understanding whether stressors are internal or external helps in assessing their impact on your well-being.

 Achieve balance by managing your time effectively and setting priorities.
 Establishing a daily routine can enhance productivity and help you focus on what you can control.
-Minimize stressors where possible and manage your media consumption to avoid unnecessary stress.
+Minimise stressors where possible and manage your media consumption to avoid unnecessary stress.

 In summary, managing stress effectively involves awareness, balance, control, and avoiding maladaptive coping mechanisms.
 By focusing on these areas, you can mitigate the effects of stress and prevent burnout.